Chateau de Bagatelle and the Count of Artois

 Bélanger hired hundreds of workers and gardeners in order to complete this project, somewhat extravagant.

-Bagatelle was built in two months and five days, from 21 September to 26 November 1777, at the center of a beautifully landscaped park!
+Bagatelle was built in two months and five days, from 21 September to 26 November 1777, at the centre of a beautifully landscaped park!

 The motto of the Latin poet Horace was ‘borrowed’ – Parva sed apta – small but adequate – and carved on the pediment.